jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/README.md

 #### Suggestions are very welcome!

-Please communicate all your suggestions to one of the members of a team and do not make changes to this document without prior consultation.
+Please communicate all your suggestions to one of the members of the team.
+Do not hesitate to tell us if the READMEs or the installation guide were unclear (using the issue template ofcourse)!

+Please do not make changes to this document without prior consultation.